Robopoly/Robopoly-Shield/README.md

 The button can serve as a reset button or an interrupt button.

-The DIP-switch shares the same pins as the serial pins and I<sup>2</sup>C pins, so the I<sup>2</sup>C port and/or the Bluetooth module cannot be used when the DIP-switch is used.
+The DIP-switch shares the same pins as the serial pins, so the Bluetooth module cannot be used when the DIP-switch is used.

 There's an absolute maximum rating of 11.8V on the VB input because of the H-bridge.